privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 | `adRenderId = tstr` | [ADRENDERID] |
 | `interestGroupOwner = origin` | TODO |

-## Browser to Server {#browser-to-server}
+## Browser to Bidding and Auction Services {#browser-to-server}

 This section describes how the browser MUST form and serialize request messages in order to communicate with the Bidding and Auction services.
-Note that for a single auction, the browser will send a single request.

 ### Request Payload Data

+TODO: The W3C spec produces a map from IG-owner to IGs and this section needs to specify how that map goes into this CDDL.

 A request payload primarily consists of interest groups.
 A list of interest group is represented by the following [CDDL]: